Which place is cheaper, Guayaquil or Recife?

 When we compare the travel costs of actual travelers between Recife and Guayaquil, we can see that Recife is more expensive.
 And not only is Guayaquil much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Guayaquil would let you spend less money overall.
 Or, you could decide to spend more money in Guayaquil and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Recife would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Recife than you might in Guayaquil.

-Recife has a temperate climate with four distinct seasons, but Guayaquil experiences a tropical climate with fairly warm weather most of the year.
+Recife has a temperate climate with four distinct seasons, but Guayaquil experiences a warm climate with fairly sunny weather most of the year.

 Both Guayaquil and Recife during the summer are popular places to visit.
-Plenty of visitors come to Guayaquil because of the warm tropical climate that lasts throughout the year.
+Warm weather and sunshine bring visitors to Guayaquil year-round.

 In the summer, Recife is a little warmer than Guayaquil.
-Typically, the summer temperatures in Recife in January are around 26°C (79°F), and Guayaquil is about 23°C (73°F)in July.
+Typically, the summer temperatures in Recife in January average around 26°C (79°F), and Guayaquil averages at about 23°C (73°F)in July.

 Guayaquil gets a good bit of rain this time of year.
 It rains a lot this time of the year in Recife.
 Recife usually gets around the same amount of rain in January as Guayaquilin July.
 Recife gets 108 mm (4.3 in) of rain, while Guayaquil receives 110 mm (4.3 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Recife and Guayaquil.
-Guayaquil attracts visitors year-round for its warm weather and tropical climate.
+Guayaquil attracts visitors year-round for its warm weather and sunny climate.

 In April, Recife is generally a little warmer than Guayaquilin October.
-Temperatures in Recife average around 26°C (79°F), and Guayaquil stays around 23°C (73°F).
+Daily temperatures in Recife average around 26°C (79°F), and Guayaquil fluctuates around 23°C (73°F).

 Recife gets a good bit of rain this time of year.
 In April, Recife usually receives more rain than Guayaquilin October.
 Recife gets 338 mm (13.3 in) of rain, while Guayaquil receives 90 mm (3.5 in) of rain each month for the autumn.

 Recife is cooler than Guayaquil in the winter.
-The temperature in Recife is usually 24°C (76°F) in July, and Guayaquil stays around 28°C (82°F)in January.
+The daily temperature in Recife averages around 24°C (76°F) in July, and Guayaquil fluctuates around 28°C (82°F)in January.

 It's quite rainy in Guayaquil.
 Recife receives a lot of rain in the winter.
 Recife usually gets more rain in July than Guayaquilin January.
 Recife gets 388 mm (15.3 in) of rain, while Guayaquil receives 190 mm (7.5 in) of rain this time of the year.

 Both Guayaquil and Recife are popular destinations to visit in the spring with plenty of activities.
-Plenty of visitors come to Guayaquil because of the warm tropical climate that lasts throughout the year.
+Plenty of visitors come to Guayaquil because of the warm climate and sunshine that lasts throughout the year.

 In the spring, Recife is cooler than Guayaquil.
-Typically, the spring temperatures in Recife in October are around 25°C (77°F), and Guayaquil is about 28°C (82°F)in April.
+Typically, the spring temperatures in Recife in October average around 25°C (77°F), and Guayaquil averages at about 28°C (82°F)in April.

 It rains a lot this time of the year in Guayaquil.
 In October, Recife usually receives less rain than Guayaquilin April.
 Recife gets 63 mm (2.5 in) of rain, while Guayaquil receives 120 mm (4.7 in) of rain each month for the spring.